dwatow/dwatow.github.io/source/_posts/about-hexo/test-markdown-it.md

 This is HTML abbreviation example.

-It converts "HTML", but keep intact partial entries like "xxxHTMLyyy" and so on.
+It converts 'HTML', but keep intact partial entries like "xxxHTMLyyy" and so on.

 *[HTML]: Hyper Text Markup Language